RynEL7/Catalog-Movie/README.md

 # Catalog-Movie

 This is example code to implement Models-Views-Presenters pattern.
-THis project's for submission on dicoding's academy MADE. link https://www.dicoding.com/academies/14
+This project's for submission on dicoding's academy MADE. link https://www.dicoding.com/academies/14

 Movie Catalog 1st Submission